Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data: Introduction

-Considering the above problems, we frame active perception as a continuous \textbf{``Act, Sense, Act"} process.
-Specifically, we first advance the theoretical understanding of active perception, formalizing it as a non-Markovian decision process \cite{baccus1997non_markovian} driven by information gain and decision branching, while providing categorization of visual active perception paradigms; and then introduce CoMe-VLA, as illustrated in Figure{~\thefigure}, a cognitive and memory-aware Vision-Language-Action (VLA) framework that leverages large-scale human egocentric data to enable robust manipulation across diverse active perception scenarios.
+Considering the above problems, we frame active perception as a continuous \textbf{"Act, Sense, Act"} process.
+Specifically, we first advance the theoretical understanding of active perception, formalizing it as a history-dependent perception-action loop driven by information-seeking action and decision branching, while providing categorization of visual active perception paradigms; and then introduce CoMe-VLA, as illustrated in Figure \ref{fig:teaser}, a cognitive and memory-aware Vision-Language-Action (VLA) framework that leverages large-scale human egocentric data to enable robust manipulation across diverse active perception scenarios.
 Our approach is built upon two key insights.
 First, humans naturally perform complex active perception tasks every day (e.g., turning around to adjust viewpoints or opening a drawer to see its contents), inherently embedding rich priors of proactive exploration, adaptive decision-making, and manipulation.
-Second, effective long-horizon active perception requires agents to be both memory-aware and cognitively capable, enabling temporal context retention (e.g., ``I have searched the left") and robust task progress estimation for adaptive execution (e.g., ``target has been found and now I should fetch it").
+Second, effective long-horizon active perception requires agents to be both memory-aware and cognitively capable, enabling temporal context retention (e.g., "I have searched the left") and robust task progress estimation for adaptive execution (e.g., "target has been found and now I should fetch it").

 Concretely, we first collect large-scale human egocentric data and align it with robot data in a unified egocentric action space, therefore bridging the cross-embodiment gap.
-Built upon a visual-language backbone and a flow-matching action decoder, we design a cognitive auxiliary head for reliable sub-task completion detection and a dual-track memory system to aggregate historical visual and proprioceptive information.
+Built upon a visual-language backbone, we design a cognitive auxiliary head for reliable sub-task completion detection and a dual-track memory system to aggregate historical visual and proprioceptive information.
 In addition, we employ a three-stage training strategy, ranging from cognitive pretraining on human data, full-model pretraining on human data, to full-model finetuning on robot data.
 Extensive experiments demonstrate the robustness and effectiveness of our approach across diverse long-horizon tasks spanning various visual active perception paradigms.

+Our contributions are summarized as follows. \begin{itemize}[topsep=2pt] \item We formalize active perception as a history-dependent perception-action loop, which moves beyond reactive sensing by modeling perception as an intentional act driven by information-seeking action and decision branching, providing a systematic taxonomy for visual exploration.